nicolasochem/tzip/proposals/tzip-16/tzip-16.md

   discriminates between various kinds of views.
 Below, this standard defines 2 of those kinds, `"michelson-storage-view"` and `"rest-api-query"`, further deriving standards may add new ones.
+- `"pure"` (optional, default: `false`): a boolean “tag” advertising that the view should be considered *a (pure) function* of the storage of the contract and extra parameters passed to the view.
+I.e., that if no operation changes the storage of the contract, one can assume that the view returns always the same result for a given parameter.
+Examples of non-pure views are for instance queries which depend on the current time & date.

 Example: